Please note that this pertains to South African SARS (South African Revenue Services) and best practice requirements.

 – The storage capabilities must meet all storage requirements.

-Be sure to have properly researched what you purchase to ensure that SARS requirements are always met – it will be cheaper in the long run.
+Be sure to have properly researched what you purchase to ensure that SARS requirements are always met – it will be cheaper and less stressful for you in the long run.